kuasar-mknd/profilePro/README.md

 Contributions, issues and feature requests are welcome!
 Feel free to check [issues page](https://github.com/kuasar-mknd/profilePro/issues).
 You can also take a look at the [contributing guide](CONTRIBUTING.md) and [code of conduct](CODE_OF_CONDUCT.md).

+## 🛡️ Security

+Please review our [Security Policy](SECURITY.md) for information on reporting security vulnerabilities.

 ## 📄 License

 Copyright © 2025 [Samuel Dulex](https://github.com/kuasar-mknd).